deeceefar2/spotfire-mod-well-spacing/README.md

 ### Name

 Optional.
 Display name for well rows to display when hovered with the mouse.
 No effect on formation rows.

-### Label

-Optional.
-Additional label for well rows to display when hovered with the mouse.
-No effect on formation rows.

 ### Size